dsbowen/hemlock/docs_md/tutorial/extra.md

 ## Redis

 One of hemlock's most impressive features is seamless integration with Redis for running complex background processes during surveys.
-See (../worker.md) for more details.
+[Read more here](../worker.md).

 ## Settings